Azathothas/Stars/README.md

 - [inguardians/peirates](https://github.com/inguardians/peirates) – Peirates - Kubernetes Penetration Testing tool
 - [ipinfo/cli](https://github.com/ipinfo/cli) – Official Command Line Interface for the IPinfo API (IP geolocation and other types of IP data)
 - [ipv6rslimited/delorean](https://github.com/ipv6rslimited/delorean) – A reverse IPv4 to IPv6 TLS SNI and HTTP proxy written in GoLang
+- [ipv6rslimited/hamon](https://github.com/ipv6rslimited/hamon) – Hamon is a tool that uses the djb2 (ca. 1991) hash to map IP addresses to readable words and vice versa.
+It supports both IPv4 and IPv6 addresses.
+The name is derived from HAsh MOdulo Name (ハモン not 刃文).
+- [ipv6rslimited/shrimp](https://github.com/ipv6rslimited/shrimp) – shrimp is a simple forward proxy written in GoLang, that does not decrypt traffic, making it secure and easy to configure.
+It features a locked-down mode which limits it to a single network interface and IPv6 stack.
 - [istio/istio](https://github.com/istio/istio) – Connect, secure, control, and observe services.
 - [itchyny/bed](https://github.com/itchyny/bed) – Binary editor written in Go
 - [itchyny/gojq](https://github.com/itchyny/gojq) – Pure Go implementation of jq